zhiburt/tabled/README.md

 #### Colorize borders

-You can set a colors of all borders using `Color`.
+You can set the colors of all borders using `Color`.

 ```rust
 use tabled::settings::{style::BorderColor, Color};